haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

 ^^^^^^^^^^^^^^^^^^^
 In a bidiretionnal setting, we create a new state by passing the expected compiled grammar for each direction.
-In the following, we create five states to manage intiation phase, command/response and data transfert:
+In the following, we create five states to manage initiation phase, command/response and data transfert:

 .. code-block:: lua